 As your largest organ, your skin deserves a healthy diet just as much as the rest of your body.
 Consuming your daily dose of fruits and veggies is essential, but there are some other small superfood tweaks you can make to revitalize your skin from the inside out.
-The best part–you probably already have most of my recommendations in your kitchen!
+The best part – you probably already have most of my recommendations in your kitchen to make great a daily diet for glowing skin!

 Extra Virgin Olive Oil

 This pantry staple is hailed as a superfood for its amazing benefits throughout the body.
 Extra virgin olive oil is loaded with antioxidants like vitamin E and hydroxytyrosol, which help protect against signs of aging and toxic free radicals.You’ll want to drizzle some olive oil on your veggies or whip it into your potatoes because it’s also rich in monounsaturated fats, which may help reinforce your skin’s lipid barrier from the inside out—reducing wrinkles, dryness, and irritation.
 Because it’s high in fat, a little olive oil goes a long way.
-Add just a tablespoon of this liquid gold to your daily diet to get the skin benefits.
+Add just a tablespoon of this liquid gold to your daily diet for glowing skin.

 Maca is a radish-like adaptogenic herb that promotes healthy hormone balance.It’s rich in magnesium, fatty acids, and countless other nutrients, so it boosts your internal health just as much as your skin.
 Mix a teaspoon of maca powder in to your morning smoothie to reduce hormonal acne while stimulating keratinocyte production, creating firm, smooth skin.